-Charalampos Babis Kalodimos is a Distinguished Professor at the Medical School of the University of Minnesota since 2015.
+Charalampos Babis Kalodimos is the Chair of the Structural Biology Department at St Jude Children’s Research Hospital and holds the Joseph Simone Endowed Chair in Basic Research.
 He obtained his bachelor degree from University of Ioannina in Greece and his PhD from the Institut Curie in Paris.
 From 1999-2003 he worked as a postdoctoral fellow in the group of Robert Kaptein in Utrecht, The Netherlands, where he was introduced in the world of biomolecular NMR.

 His group works on two main directions: first, the determination of the structural and dynamic basis for the function and assembly of large protein machineries; and second, the determination of the role of internal protein dynamics in regulating protein activity and allosteric interactions.

 He has received numerous awards including the Young Investigator Awards from the Protein Society, the Biophysical Society, and the New York Academy of Sciences, the Stig Sunner Award and the Raymond and Beverly Sackler International Prize in the Physical Sciences.